BELONGING TO ST. BASIL’S

 You may also want to check our our Faith Formation Program, entitled CREED: Catholicism Rediscovered

 If you are interested in learning more about the Catholic Faith, then these videos with Fr.
 Robert Barron are good places to start as they offer good insights into what we believe.
 Should you decide to watch some of these, it would be a great thing to schedule some time with Fr.
-Chris to talk about them after you watch them.
+Morgan to talk about them after you watch them.

 Who Is Jesus?